auyer/rcpassos.me/posts/compiling-riscv-xv6-kernel/index.md

 That covers the Xv6 part, but what about RISC-V?

-RISC-V is an open-source architecture for creating processors, and it is gaining a lot of traction in the industry.
+RISC-V is an open-source architecture for creating processors, and it's gaining a lot of traction in the industry.
-It quite new, and a lot simpler than the x86 and ARM comonly found in computers and mobile devices theses days.
+It is quite new, it's significantly simpler than the x86 and ARM that are commonly found in computers and mobile devices these days.
-This makes it a great choice for learning how to build a kernel, since it is going to be easier to understand.
+This makes it an excellent choice for learning to build a kernel, as it's easier to understand.

 ## Resources

-One of the main resources I am using, is this MIT Course [6.S081 Operating System Engineering](https://learncs.me/mit/6.s081).
+One of the main resources I am using is this MIT Course [6.S081 Operating System Engineering](https://learncs.me/mit/6.s081).
-It is free and all its content is fully available on the internet.
+It's free, and all its content is fully available on the Internet.
-The course I had on Operating Systems in college was focused on the theory behind it, and not on the practical side.
+The Operating Systems course I took in college was theory-focused, not practically inclined.
-This one is the opposite, and it is very interesting to see how things are implemented in a real kernel.
+This course is the opposite, and it's fascinating to see how things get implemented in a real kernel.
-It is what I chose as a starting point.
+This is what I selected as my starting point.

-Another very interesting resource, is this YouTube playist [Source Dive by the Low Byte Productions Channel](https://www.youtube.com/playlist?list=PLP29wDx6QmW4Mw8mgvP87Zk33LRcKA9bl).
+Another very interesting resource is this YouTube playlist [Source Dive by the Low Byte Productions Channel](https://www.youtube.com/playlist?list=PLP29wDx6QmW4Mw8mgvP87Zk33LRcKA9bl).
 It is quite entertaining, and it goes through the source code of the Xv6 kernel, explaining how it works and some of its concepts.

 ## Setup

 You will need a machine with a modern C compiler, and a few other tools, like QEMU and GDB.
 For this article, I chose to build everything from source.
-This can take some time depending on the machine running.
+This can take some time depending on the machine in use.
-If you want to skip this step, you can use the pre-compiled binaries provided by MIT.
-A guide is available [in the Tools page](https://pdos.csail.mit.edu/6.828/2020/tools.html) for the course.
+You can also use the pre-compiled binaries provided by MIT.
+A guide is available [on the Tools page](https://pdos.csail.mit.edu/6.828/2020/tools.html) for the course.

 ## Installing the toolchain